Catalog Authority

 Add a Course

 Adds are allowed until the end of the second week, except under extenuating circumstances.
-After the third day of a term, signatures are required by the instructor and advisor or professional advisor.
+After the fifth day of a term, signatures are required by the instructor and advisor or professional advisor.

 Drop a Course